 You can download a summary of the calculated quintile data displayed in the metric, or a more detailed data file, in either CSV or Excel format.
 It is also possible to download images of the KEF dashboards as Image, PDF or PowerPoint files.
 If you require the information in a different format, please contact KEF@re.ukri.org.

-Can I still access the results of KEF1 and KEF2?
+Can I still access the results of KEF1-4?

-The interactive dashboards for the first two iterations of the KEF are no longer available.
-However, you can still download the detailed and summary data files for both KEF1 and KEF2 in either CSV or Excel format using the links below:
+The interactive dashboards for earlier iterations of the KEF are no longer available.
+However, you can still download the detailed and summary data files for KEF1-4 in either CSV or Excel format using the links below:

 KEF1